 As of January 2016, it is a legal requirement by the State of Victoria, Department of Health and Human Services for parents to provide a copy of their child/s vaccination book accordingly with the childcare enrollment form.
-(No Jab/ No Play Legislation) If you child suffers from allergies, specifically anaphylactic reactions, epilepsy, or diabetes there are additional documents and management plans that we require.
-Authorisation for medical authority and transport in case of emergency is required and signing of the Common Written Agreement (CWA) is required.
+(No Jab/ No Play Legislation)

+If you child suffers from allergies, specifically anaphylactic reactions, epilepsy or diabetes there are additional documents and management plans that we require.

-If applicable: A copy of any court orders and/or restraining orders must be attached to the enrolment form if relevant to your family.
+A copy of any court orders and/or restraining orders must be attached to the enrolment form if relevant to your family.
 This is a legal requirement and the details of any court orders shared with staff of the centre will remain confidential.